Did you know that acne (acne vulgaris) is estimated to affect around 9.4% of the entire world?

 While there are a wide variety of red light therapy devices out there, a LED face mask is going to be your best bet if your primary concern is facial acne.

 When it comes to choosing a LED mask, you want to look at three things:

 - How many LEDs are in the mask?

 - What are the wavelengths of lights?

 - Does the mask provide a “real” combination treatment?

-Some LED face masks only have 28 LED lights, while others like Bestqool have 108.
+Some LED face masks only have 28 LED lights, while others have 100+ LEDs.
 As a general rule of thumb, the more LED lights there are, the faster you’ll see results.